zaktech96/vsionboard/README.md

 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+4. Open [http://localhost:3000](http://localhost:3000) in your browser ✨

-## Project Structure
+## 📁 Project Structure

 - `/app` - Next.js app router pages and layouts
 - `/components` - Reusable React components
 - `/public` - Static assets
 - `/styles` - Global styles and Tailwind configuration

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

-## License
+## 📄 License

 MIT License - feel free to use this project for personal or commercial purposes.